SeanS29/aiie2025-Team2/generative/README.md

 # Gemini Real-Time Translator - Team 2
 A multimodal translator using Google Gemini's generative models for real-time translation in four modes: text-to-text, text-to-speech, speech-to-text, and speech-to-speech.
-This project leverages Gemini's language understanding and speech synthesis capabilities to enable seamless communication across languages.

 ---